-BE IT ENACTED BY THIS UIL CONGRESS HERE ASSEMBLED THAT:
+1 BE IT ENACTED BY THIS UIL CONGRESS HERE ASSEMBLED THAT:

-2 RESOLVED, By two-thirds of the UIL Congress here assembled, that the following 3 article is proposed as an amendment to the Constitution of the United 4 States, which shall be valid to all intents and purposes as part of the 5 Constitution when ratified by the legislatures of three-fourths of the 6 several states within seven years from the date of its submission by the 7 Congress: 8 ARTICLE XXVIII 9 SECTION 1: The twenty-second article of amendment to the Constitution of the LO United States is hereby repealed.
-11 SECTION 2: No person shall be elected to the office of the President more than 12 thrice, and no person who has held the office of President, or acted as President, for L3 more than tw o years of a term to which some other person was elected President shall L4 be elected to the office of the President more than twice.
-But this article shall not apply 15 to any person holding the office of President when this article was proposed by the 16 Congress, and d shall not prevent any person who may be holding the office of President, L7 or acting as P resident, during the term within which this article becomes operative from L8 holding the o ffice of President or acting as President during the remainder of such term
+RESOLVED, By two-thirds of the UIL Congress here assembled, that the following 2 article is proposed as an amendment to the Constitution of the United 3 States, which shall be valid to all intents and purposes as part of the 4 Constitution when ratified by the legislatures of three-fourths of the 5 several states within seven years from the date of its submission by the 6 7 Congress: ARTICLE XXVIII 8 SECTION 1: The twenty-second article of amendment to the Constitution of the 9 United States is hereby repealed.
+10 No person shall be elected to the office of the President more than SECTION 2: 11 thrice, and no person who has held the office of President, or acted as President, for 12 more than two years of a term to which some other person was elected President shall 13 be elected to the office of the President more than twice.
+But this article shall not apply 14 to any person holding the office of President when this article was proposed by the 15 Congress, and shall not prevent any person who may be holding the office of President, 16 or acting as President, during the term within which this article becomes operative from 17 holding the office of President or acting as President during the remainder of such term.
+18